Your MRI Scan in the Radiology Department

 Barium swallow

-It is an examination of the oesophagus (food pipe) and the stomach.
-Images are taken as you swallow a white liquid (called barium) passes down into your stomach.
+Information about the examination of the oesophagus (food pipe) and the stomach.
+Images are taken as you swallow a white liquid (called barium) down into your stomach.

 Cerebral angiogram